 This is a family run business that opened in 1963 and is located by the dam wall.
-The nursery grows over 85% of what is sold at the nursery and John Smith (88 in 2019) has been a panellist on Radio Leicester's gardening programme 'Down to Earth' since 1969.
+The nursery grows over 85% of what is sold at the nursery and John Smith has been a panellist on Radio Leicester's gardening programme 'Down to Earth' since 1969.
 There is a popular café in the nursery.